Double-Cross System: V-weapons deception

 When the V-2 rocket "blitz" began with only a few minutes from launch to impact, the deception was enhanced by providing locations damaged by bombing, verifiable by aerial reconnaissance, for impacts in central London but each "time-tagged" with an earlier impact that had fallen 5–8 mi short of central London.
 From mid-January to mid-February 1945, the mean point of V-2 impacts edged eastward at the rate of a couple of miles a week, with more and more V-2s falling short of central London.
 Of the V-2s aimed at London, more than half landed outside the London Civil Defence Region.

 List of agents

+MI5 recorded approximately 120 Double-Cross agents.
+This list includes those agents whose real identities have been released.